Chalarangelo/30-seconds-of-code/snippets/custom-scrollbar.md

 tags: visual,advanced
 ---

-Customizes the scrollbar style for the an elements with scrollable overflow.
+Customizes the scrollbar style for elements with scrollable overflow.

 - Use `::-webkit-scrollbar` to style the scrollbar element.
 - Use `::-webkit-scrollbar-track` to style the scrollbar track (the background of the scrollbar).